 This set can be found on the corpse of one of the Witches of Izalith in the Demon Ruins, but beware, removing this set will cause the Ceaseless Discharge boss fight to begin, so be prepared.

-This set offers great fire and poison defense as well as decent physical defense for its weight.
+This set offers great fire and poison defense and decent physical defense for its weight.
 It makes for an excellent find for all builds because it can be swapped in and out when faster movement is needed, such as for the Bed of Chaos boss arena.

-The only set on my list that you can start the game with, the Pyromancy Set offers high fire and poison defense for the early game as well as decent physical defense that can be upgraded as you go into the mid-game and beyond.
+The only set on my list that you can start the game with.
+The Pyromancy Set offers high fire and poison defense for the early game and decent physical defense that can be upgraded as you go into the mid-game and beyond.

-It is well worth choosing the pyromancer class to start a new build, regardless of your plans for it, just to have this great set from the start.
+It is well worth choosing the pyromancer class to start a new build, regardless of your plans, just to have this great set from the start.

-The major downside is the fact that you must join the Darkwraith Covenant and reach level two status before you can have it.
-This set also appears in the other two entries in the series.
+The major downside is that you must join the Darkwraith Covenant and reach level two status before you can have it.

 4. Faith Build Armors